 With CitusDB, we could replicate logical shards to independent machines in the cluster, and automatically fail over between replicas even during queries.
 In case of a hardware failure, we could also use the rebalance function to re-replicate shards in the cluster.

-From a high availability standpoint, when a worker node fails, the master node automatically fails over to the replicas, even during a query.
-The master node holds slowly changing metadata, making it a good fit for continuous backups or PostgreSQL's streaming replication feature.
-Citus Data is currently working on further improvements to make it easy to replicate the master metadata to all the other nodes.
+From a high availability standpoint, when a worker node fails, the primary node automatically fails over to the replicas, even during a query.
+The primary node holds slowly changing metadata, making it a good fit for continuous backups or PostgreSQL's streaming replication feature.
+Citus Data is currently working on further improvements to make it easy to replicate the primary metadata to all the other nodes.

 At CloudFlare, we love the CitusDB architecture because it enabled us to continue using PostgreSQL.
 Our analytics dashboard and BI tools connect to Citus using standard PostgreSQL connectors, and tools like